cunjian/face_alignment/README.md

 ### Training:

-1. Download the 300W dataset and run create_raw_300W_equal_bbox_train.py to obtain the annotation
+1. Download the 300W dataset and run create_raw_300W_equal_bbox_train.py to obtain the annotation.

 2. Prepare the dataset using generate_h5_300w_scale_V4.py; This performs data augmentation and generates the input for the Caffe.